ABI-Software/sparc-discover-elastic-testing/README.rst

 ------------
 The object errors list provide the details of errors found in the dataset's objects list.
 These errors generally indicate there are problems in the file path or annotations.

-ThumbnailError: Thumbnail not found in isSourceOf
+ThumbnailError: Thumbnail not found in IsSourceOf
 `````````````````````````````````````````````````
 This error occurs when the file is one of the following types::